doctoralex9/doctoralex9/README.md

 Hello, I'm Alexandros Melas!
 Welcome to my GitHub profile!
-I'm passionate about Python and data analysis, with expertise in using powerful libraries like NumPy, Pandas, and Matplotlib for exploring and visualizing data.
+I'm passionate about Python and mathematics.
 I also enjoy developing basic RESTful APIs to integrate data analysis capabilities into web applications.

 What You'll Find Here: